FuelLabs/sway/docs/src/c05/traits.md

    }
 ```

+_TODO: link to generic docs_

 Now, if you want to use the function `play_game_with_deck` with your own personal struct, you must implement `Card` for your struct.
+Note that the following code example assumes a dependency _games_ has been included in the `Forc.toml` file.

 ```
 script;